consumedlocusts/cart253/topics/mod.tests/making/ideas2.md

 hungry
 hungry
 hungry
+black metal

-based on If all you have ever known is winter, an EP by the band begotten black metal
+based on If all you have ever known is winter, an EP by the band begotten - i want to bring the song to life, also adding some of my own text

-text baseed story line game that per task complete in a frame reveals a new frame (that follows chronologically the story). pixel arty and ascii style dynamic (the characters or whatnot are not super still) idk yet
+text baseed story (70% ofthe EP lyrics but most of it i altered) line game that per task complete in a frame reveals a new frame (that follows chronologically the story). pixel art and ascii style dynamic (the characters or whatnot are not super still) eg. a frame of a face covering/sheilding with a scarf that is blowing in the blizzard (like a flag).

--also i maybe want the music to play along the background and change visuals alommg the music time signiture
+also i maybe want the music to play along the background and change visuals alommg the music time signiture

-theme: arctic exploration(franklin), atmosphereic melancholy, such looming feelings
+theme: cold, winter, arctic exploration(franklin), atmosphereic melancholy, such looming feelings

-rough draft:

-unblinded by our exhauled fog, her Polaris points above to the heavens

-i could sleep for a thousand years as if tomorrow shall never dawn
+phases;

+-a false awakening

+-odd still existance in the middle ground

+-terms

+-consumed and depleted

+rough draft for the text (abstract): this is rather cringe

 -

+at first light...
+the shadow of a man filling his prints in the snow

+- unblinded by our exhauled fog, her Polaris points above to the heavens

+*

+empty nostalgia
+from a life passed

+- just as tomorrow nil

+*

 if all you have ever known is winter lost in useless territory

-you will crave
+- you will crave
   revaluation (a warm feeling)

-and you never knew
+*

-because i never told you
+and i never told you

-we have been dead since a long time.
+- we have been dead since a long time.